 Vintage inspired design perfect for the modern bride.

-Jan Knibbs is a fashion and textile designer specialising in embroidery currently based in the West Country.
+Jan Knibbs is a fashion and textile designer specialising in embroidery currently based in the Cheltenham and serving clients over a wide area of The South West, Wales and The Midlands.
 She creates amazing items of wearable art ranging from jewellery to bridal wear, all adorned with her distinctive signature style of rich hand-worked embroidery, inspired by nature and the changing seasons, incorporating delicate floral designs in appliqué, ribbon embroidery and beadwork, especially Swarovski crystals.
 Jan often incorporates vintage fabrics, off-cuts and antique lace as well as pieces of vintage costume jewellery into her designs for her label “something old…something new” which means it is also ethical.

 Jan's designs are now featured on the Way Out Wedding Blog as part of the a Marie Antoinette photo shoot at Homme House in Herefordshire.